szwacz/electron-boilerplate/README.md

 ```
 Side note: [Electron authors advise](http://electron.atom.io/docs/tutorial/electron-versioning/) to use fixed version here.

+## The build pipeline

+Build process is founded upon [gulp](https://github.com/gulpjs/gulp) task runner and [rollup](https://github.com/rollup/rollup) bundler.
+There are two entry files for your code: `src/background.js` and `src/app.js`.
+Rollup will follow all `import` statements starting from those files and compile code for whole dependency tree into one JavaScript file for each entry point.

+You can [add as many more entry points as you like](https://github.com/szwacz/electron-boilerplate/blob/master/tasks/build_app.js#L16) (e.g. to split your app into modules).

+By the way, [rollup has a lot of plugins](https://github.com/rollup/rollup/wiki/Plugins).
+You can add them in [this file](https://github.com/szwacz/electron-boilerplate/blob/master/tasks/bundle.js).

 ## Adding npm modules to your app

 Remember to respect the split between `dependencies` and `devDependencies` in `package.json` file.
 Only modules listed in `dependencies` will be included into distributable app.